SandeepAswathnarayana/traffic-light-classifier_faster-r-cnn/README.md

 5. Setup a config file
 6. Train the actual model
 7. Export the graph
-8. Bring in the frozen inference graph and use that to classify traffic lights
+8. Bring in the frozen inference graph to classify traffic lights in real-time

 ### Step 1: Collecting custom traffic light images
 **Simulator**: Run the simulator with the camera on and follow the instructions to collect the traffic light images from the simulator.